thijsfranck/the-dynamic-typists/README.md

 #### Running Tests

-To run the tests, navigate to the root of your project and use the following command:
+To run the tests, use the following command from the root of the project:

 ```bash
 python -m unittest discover -p "test__*.py"